ViktorBarzin/Website/content/blog/21-home-lab-v3-the-foundation.md

 ## Why iDRAC Matters

-The R730 sits in a closet.
+The R730 sits in a closet in Sofia.
 When a kernel update goes wrong or a VM freezes, iDRAC gives me a remote KVM console, power control, and hardware health monitoring without physically touching the server.
-I built a custom Redfish exporter (the upstream image didn't exist for ARM/AMD64) that feeds iDRAC metrics into Prometheus — CPU temps, fan speeds, power draw, event log entries.
+I use an [iDRAC exporter](https://github.com/ViktorBarzin/infra/tree/master/stacks/platform/modules/monitoring/idrac.tf) that feeds metrics into Prometheus — CPU temps, fan speeds, power draw, event log entries.

 ## UPS Monitoring